 - They were intentionally designed by the producers to be as alien as possible, so that the viewer would take one look at them, and decide that they looked fundamentally wrong somehow.

-- Sufficiently Advanced Alien: The Thirdspace aliens are even older than the Vorlons were.
+- Sufficiently Advanced Alien: The Thirdspace aliens are even older and more powerful than the Vorlons were.

 - Sheridan expresses this of his own plan, once he sets out to navigate his way through a massive, ongoing fleet battle to sneak aboard the Artifact and plant a nuke, in a dinky spacesuit.